Bendy and the Ink Machine: Legacy

 YouTube was a big contributor for the popularity of Bendy and the Ink Machine.
 Many gamers such as Markiplier and Jacksepticeye were seen making "Let's Play" videos of Bendy and the Ink Machine, which reached millions of views.
-Many YouTube musicians also made fan songs for Bendy and the Ink Machine, the most popular being DAGames' "Build Our Machine", which has been viewed more than 100 million times.
+Many YouTube musicians also made fan songs for Bendy and the Ink Machine, the most popular being DAGames' "Build Our Machine", which has been viewed more than 200 million times.
 Some of the most popular fanmade songs were later included in an album entitled "Bendy's Inky Megamix", which was made to help raise donations for United Ways COVID-19 relief charity at Tiltify.
 Some of these fan-made songs were included in the game, including DAGames' "Build Our Machine", Kyle Allen's "Bendy and the Ink Machine Song", Random Encounters' "Bendy and the Ink Musical", and JT Music's "Can't Be Erased".

-This caused the game to have a giant fanbase, which Mood described as different from the most fanbases, calling other games' fanbases sometimes "toxic".
+This caused the game to have a giant fanbase, which Desjardins described as different from the most fanbases, calling other games' fanbases sometimes "toxic".
 The game also attracted an audience of children, whose attention was mostly given to the character Bendy, although the game is T-rated.
-According to Mike Mood, what the made the game so popular was because of its characters.
+According to Mike Desjardins, what the made the game so popular was because of its characters.

 It also surged merchandise from the game, such as toys, shirts, etc., which can be bought on the game's official store.
 Books and comic books were also released.

 Spin-offs

 A mobile spin-off called Bendy in Nightmare Run was announced on January 26, 2018.
-It was released on the App Store on August 15, 2018 and on the Google Play Store on September 27, 2018.
+It was released on iOS on August 15, 2018, and on Android on September 27.
 The game is an endless runner style game involving the player characters of either Bendy, Boris, or Alice collecting Bacon Soup while running away from large bosses chasing the player character.

 A spin-off called Boris and the Dark Survival was released on February 10, 2020, on Bendy and the Ink Machine's 3-year anniversary.
 The game is a prequel, taking place before the first chapter of the original game.
 It revolves around Boris the Wolf searching through the different levels of Joey Drew Studios looking for supplies for his safehouse while escaping Ink Bendy, Twisted Alice, the Projectionist, the Butcher Gang, or Borkis, a yellow-eyed version of Boris.
 The game also received several updates after its release.
 The latest one, Symphony of Shadows, was released on June 30, 2020.